Narc Speak: A Language All Their Own

 In interacting with narcissists you may notice that their methods of communication are peculiar.

 Narcissists talk at people, not to them.
 They go on and on about what is happening in their lives, though to truly know them is to not believe any of it.
-If you try to share what is important to you with a narcissist he will diminish the importance of it and steer the conversation right back to him.
+If you try to share what is important to you with a narcissist, she will diminish the importance of it and steer the conversation right back to her.

 If it ever appears that they care about what you are saying, I can assure you they do not.
 They will allow you to elaborate, only to scrutinize your words for future ammunition.